The ugly truth behind Saudi Arabia's love for Melania Trump

 power and value of a good photo opportunity.
 In fact, fantastic photo

-is hypersensitive about, especially ones that are going to be seen around the world.
+opportunities are something the kingdom values and is hypersensitive about, especially ones that are going to be seen around the world.
 For

 them, Melania Trump was perfectly poised in her black Stella McCartney